makekema/makekema/README.md

 I am first of all dedicated to building things 🧩

-I am a Full Stack Developer specializing in key JavaScript technologies like React, Redux, Node, Express, and Koa.
+Alos, I am a Full Stack Developer specializing in key JavaScript technologies like React, Redux, Node, Express, and Koa.

-I'm passionate about creating high-quality websites and applications with a strong emphasis on user-friendliness.
+I'm truely passionate about creating high-quality websites and applications with a strong emphasis on user-friendliness.
 With a background in textile and fashion design, I bring a unique and creative perspective to my work.

 When not working, you're likely to find me immersing myself in the aisles of a bookstore, wandering through a foreign city, or taking a peaceful hike in the mountains or by the sea.